alfredjynx/JOSS-GUI-Transcript/paper.md

 # Running the GUI

 The GUI consists of a front-end and a back-end.
 This was set up this way to enable remotedly hosting the GUI, making it a website.
-This is also why there is an option to .
-This, however, does not mean the GUI is hosted currently.
+This is also why there is an option to download the end file.
+This, however, does not mean the GUI is currently hosted on any machine.

 The front-end is implemented in streamlit, and the back-end in FastAPI.
 Those packages where chosen because of their ease of use and modularity.